clearlydecoded/rest-messenger/README.md

 ## FAQ

 * **Q**: Can the default `/process` URI be configured to a custom URI value? <br>
   **A**: YES!
-Simply provide your own value for `com.clearlydecoded.messenger.endpoint.uri` property to override the default.
+Simply provide your own value for the `com.clearlydecoded.messenger.endpoint.uri` property to override the default.

 * **Q**: How can I ask a question about any of this or contribute to the framework? <br>
   **A**: File a new issue or comment on an existing one.